 Be responsible - You are personally responsible for the material you post.
-Remember, you are speaking on behalf of DSC Learning Commons.
+Remember, you are speaking on behalf of DSC Academic Support Services.
 Carefully consider your content.
 All statements must be true and not misleading.

 Be honest and transparent - Your honesty, or dishonesty, will quickly be noticed in the social media environment.

 Correct errors quickly - If you make a mistake, correct it hastily.
 Be upfront and quickly provide the correct information.
 If appropriate, modify an earlier post to make it clear that you have corrected an error.